zigbeer/zcl-packet/README.md

 <a name="Overview"></a>
 ## 1. Overview

-The **zcl-packet** is the packet builder and parser for [_ZIGBEE CLUSTER LIBRARY SPECIFICATION_](http://www.zigbee.org/download/standards-zigbee-cluster-library/) commands.
+The **zcl-packet** is the packet builder and parser for applicaiton layer ZCL commands and responses defined by [_ZigBee Cluster Library Specification_](http://www.zigbee.org/download/standards-zigbee-cluster-library/).

 <br />

 <a name="ZCL"></a>
 ### 1.1 ZigBee Cluster Library

-The ZCL is a set of clusters and cross-cluster commands used in the public profiles defined by the ZigBee Alliance to speed the development and standardization of the public profiles.
+ZCL is a set of clusters and cross-cluster commands defined by the ZigBee Alliance to speed the development and standardization of the public profiles.

-A *Cluster* is a related collection of *Commands* and *Attributes*, which together define an interface to specific functionality. *Commands* are actions the cluster must perform. *Attributes* are data items or states defined within a cluster.
+A *Cluster* is a related collection of *Commands* and *Attributes*, which together defines an interface to specific functionality. *Commands* are actions a cluster can perform. *Attributes* are data items or states within a cluster.

+#### ZCL Foundation

-**ZCL Foundation:** Each attribute of clusters may be read from, written to, and reported over-the-air with standard, cross-cluster ZCL commands.
-These cross-cluster commands are called the *ZCL foundation* which is work across any cluster in the ZCL.
+Each attribute in a cluster may be read from, written to, and reported over-the-air with cross-cluster ZCL commands.
+These cross-cluster commands are called *ZCL foundation* commands working across all clusters defined in ZCL.

+#### ZCL Functional

-**ZCL Functional:** The ZCL is divided into a number of functional domains, such as General, Closures, HVAC, and Lighting.
-Clusters from these functional domains are used in the ZigBee Public Profiles to produce descriptions of devices.
-Each functional domain define its own specialized clusters.
+ZCL divides applications into a number of functional domains, such as General, Closures, HVAC, and Lighting.
+ZigBee public profiles use clusters from these functional domains to describe different kinds of devices.
+[TODO] Each functional domain has its own specific clusters.
 These specific clusters commands are called the *ZCL functional*.

 <br />